semaphoreci/semaphore/docs/docs/reference/project-yaml.md

 The schedulers property can contain a list of schedulers defined in the project.

-A scheduler is a way to run a pre-defined pipeline on a project at the pre-defined time.
+A scheduler is a way to run a pre-defined pipeline on a project at a pre-defined time.
 All times are interpreted as UTC.

 A scheduler has the following properties: